 Every Gospel Community has a few things in common.
-They each have recognized and trained leadership; people who are trying to follow Jesus; and a neighborhood that they’re focused on serving and reaching.
+They each have recognized and trained leadership; people who are trying to follow Jesus; and a group of people that they’re focused on serving and reaching.
 When you sign up for more information you will be contacted by a leader who will tell you more about what their particular community does.
-They will invite you to attend on of their next gatherings.
+They will invite you to attend one of their next gatherings.

 Sometimes communities gather in homes to share a meal and discuss Sunday’s sermon.
-Sometimes they meet at a location in their neighborhood to serve and socialize with neighbors.
+Sometimes they meet at a location in someone's home to serve and socialize with neighbors.
 Even though every community shares some common elements, each community is unique because each community is located in a different neighborhood, led by a different person, and trying to reach a unique demographic.

 To be part of a Gospel Community, please fill out this form.